 MISTI’s award-winning international internship program provides a one-of-a-kind, world-class experience for MIT students: the opportunity to gain real-life work experience in leading companies and labs around the world.
 Best of all, all expenses are paid, including airfare.

 MIT-UK works with an existing network of host companies across all sectors, and also helps students find and secure opportunities outside of our existing network.
 Internships typically last from 10-12 weeks during the summer, though longer placements can also be arranged.
-Key sectors include: computer science and artificial intelligence, biotech and pharmaceutical, fintech and financial services, materials science and engineering, design, architecture, and sustainability.
+Key sectors include: computer science and artificial intelligence, biotech, pharma, life sciences, fintech and financial services, materials science and engineering, design, architecture, and sustainability.

 Global Teaching Labs